LLNL/selfsupervised/README.md

 :three: Segmentation requires a few tweaks.
 We cannot transfer fc6 and fc7 via surgery.
 So we have to init them when we run segmentation.
 By default, the *fcn.berkeleyvision.org* would not init these layers.
 You still need to run surgery even though you are not transferring fc6 and fc7.
 You can download a model that does this from https://gdo-datasci.llnl.gov/selfsupervised/download/models/caffenet/ .
 Notice this also has a bunch of pretrained models you can try out.
 #### Linear Tests
 This runs pretty straight forward.
 In https://gdo-datasci.llnl.gov/selfsupervised/download/models/caffenet/ is variant linear training network that uses CaffeNet.
-It also chops off calls to python layers so it can be run in multi GPU mode.
+It also chops off calls to python graphing layers so it can be run in multi GPU mode.
 Other than that, it's the same as the default model.
 ### Design Concepts
 The source has several design choices which determine why certain things were done this way or that.